YunoHost/doc/packaging_apps_git.md

 ```
 git checkout testing
 ```
-*Read carefully what git says when you validate a command, do never forget that git is sneaky...*
+*Read carefully what Git says when you validate a command, do never forget that Git is sneaky...*

 #### Git pull before anything else